Treatment for vaginal cancer

 Chemotherapy for vaginal cancer

-Follow up for vaginal cancer
+Follow up after vaginal cancer treatment

 At first, you usually have follow up appointments every few months to check how you are.